Yann-Ber Kalloc'h: Legacy

-Writings

-The literary work which reveals Kalloc'h to be one of the greatest figures in Breton literature is his posthumous poetry collection, Ar en deulin (Kneeling), which was published by his friend Pierre Mocaer in 1925.
+The literary work which reveals Kallocʼh to be one of the greatest figures in Breton literature is his posthumous poetry collection, Ar en deulin (Kneeling), which was published by his friend Pierre Mocaer in 1925.
 The collection includes the famous poem Me 'zo Ganet kreiz ar e mor (I was born in the middle of the sea).

-In these poems composed in large part at the Western Front, he expresses his deep Roman Catholic faith, love of his native language and feelings in favor of Breton political autonomy.
+In these poems composed in large part at the Western Front, he expresses his deep Roman Catholic faith, love of his native language and passionate beliefs in favor of Breton political autonomy.

 According to Ian Higgins, "His pre-war poetry is either devotional, militantly Catholic or militantly Breton.
 These three strands are often spun into one.
 Calloc'h himself selected what he thought was the best of his work, and gave the manuscript, along with his own French translations of most of the poems.
 If he were killed, it was to be published, under the title Ar en deulin ("Kneeling").
 (The book by L. Paulus contains further texts, including two short stories revealing a touch of humour one would not have expected from the author of Ar en deulin."

-According to Jelle Krol, "It is not merely a collection of poems by a major Breton poet: it is a symbol of homage to Yann-Ber Kalloc'h and all those Bretons whose creative powers were cut short by their untimely deaths.
+According to Jelle Krol, "It is not merely a collection of poems by a major Breton poet: it is a symbol of homage to Yann-Ber Kallocʼh and all those Bretons whose creative powers were cut short by their untimely deaths.
 Breton literature from the trenches is very rare.
-Only Yann-Ber Kalloc'h's poems, some war notes written by Auguste Bocher, the memoirs recounted by Ambroise Harel and Loeiz Herrieu's letters addressed to his wife survived the war."
+Only Yann-Ber Kallocʼh's poems, some war notes written by Auguste Bocher, the memoirs recounted by Ambroise Harel and Loeiz Herrieu's letters addressed to his wife survived the war."